 The Kruger National Park sits right at the top of family-friendly safari destinations in South Africa.
-The park prides itself on being accessible to young and old alike and many South Africans will confess to cultivating a life-long love for the African bush from an early age in the Kruger.
+The park prides itself on being accessible to young and old alike, and many South Africans will confess to cultivating a life-long love for the African bush from an early age in the Kruger.

 A family holiday in the Kruger is best done in one of two ways; either self-driving or choosing an all-inclusive package at a private lodge.
 Both options have their own unique appeal depending on the type of holiday experience you’re after.

-Long hours in the car are always a concern when travelling with children, but the Kruger is only an easy five-hour drive away from the nearest international airport in Johannesburg.
+Long hours in the car are always a concern when traveling with children, but the Kruger is only an easy five-hour drive from the nearest international airport in Johannesburg.
 All major car rental companies have counters here and offer vehicles suited to families.
 Alternatively, you might opt for a shuttle service when staying at an all-inclusive luxury lodge.

-• Some rental companies offer fully kitted camping vehicles with enough equipment and tents for the whole family.
+- Some rental companies offer fully kitted camping vehicles with enough equipment and tents for the whole family.
 This is a great all-inclusive option if you plan on camping in the Kruger.